-If you’re visiting Bali and looking for places to stay in Ubud, and things to do in Ubud, then the elephant cave is one of most popular places and people travel from all over Bali to see this unique cave.
+If you’re visiting Bali and looking Ubud boutique hotels, and things to do in Ubud, then the elephant cave is one of most popular places and people travel from all over Bali to see this unique cave.
 If you’re wondering about visiting Ubud town and wondering whether it’s worth a visit.
 Let me tell you, this is one of the most awesome places to visit in Bali and the Gajah elephant cave is just one fine example of things to see.

 How to get to the Goa Gajah Bali?

 The elephant cave is not too far from Ubud town centre.
 So, How to het to the Goa Gajah in Ubud?
 The cave is an easy accessible 10 minutes southeast of Ubud in central Bali.
 And, the best and my favourite way to get there is using a scooter.

 Scooter is always the best way for getting around Ubud and Bali.
 So, you can rent a scooter for $3 a day and fill it with gas for $1.
 Once you have a scooter, you should drive towards Bedulu and then head left to Jalan Raya Goa Gajah, easy drive.